Lineroy/Password-generator/README.md

 # Password-generator
-A primitive password generator that will make you any one for your exquisite taste.
+A primitive password generator that will make you any password for your exquisite taste.